Harris's List of Covent Garden Ladies: Later years

 Johann Wilhelm von Archenholz claimed in 1791 that the lists were published by "a tavern-keeper, in Drury lane", and that "eight thousand copies are sold annually."
 There is nothing to suggest that Hayes had any involvement with any edition other than that of 1769, and the list's authors following Derrick's death have not been identified.
 From the 1770s Harris's List changes focus, moving away from the women of Covent Garden, to their stories.
 Its prose becomes more genteel, lacking the euphemisms which had helped make it so popular.
 These changes are echoed by the front cover, whose frontispiece becomes more gentrified.
 Material from earlier editions is recycled, and little attention is paid to accuracy.
 The responsibility for some of these changes can be attributed to John and James Roach, and John Aitkin, who from the late 1780s were the lists' publishers.

 In 1795 the Proclamation Society, created several years earlier to help enforce King George III's proclamation against "loose and licentious Prints, Books, and Publications, dispersing Poison to the minds of the Young and Unwary", and "to Punish the Publishers and Vendors thereof", brought Roach up on libel charges.
 In court he highlighted the list's longevity, and claimed that "nobody had ever been prosecuted for publishing it; and, therefore, he was ignorant it was a libel."
 When Lord Chief Justice Kenyon mentioned that a John Roach had previously been convicted for selling Harris's List, Roach "assured his Lordship, that he had never been indicted before for this offence."
 He was nevertheless sentenced to one year in Newgate Prison, with sureties of £150 for three years, to ensure his good behaviour.
 Lord Justice Ashurst called the List "a most indecent and immoral publication", and of Roach's crime said "an offence of greater enormity could hardly be committed."
 Aitkin, indicted as John Aitken, may have been fined £200 for selling the same edition, although Rubenhold contends that by then he had died.
 After these trials, the list was no longer published.
-Only nine editions are extant: those for 1761, 1764, 1773, 1774, 1779, 1788, 1789, 1790 and 1793.
+Altogether, 18 editions survive for the 1760-1794 period, namely for the years 1761, 1764, 1765, 1766, 1771, 1773, 1774, 1777, 1779, 1783, 1786, 1787, 1788, 1789, 1790, 1791, 1793 and 1794.